-- K Evidence of some general knowledge of the text which may be narrative based and may contain errors, rarely relevant to the question and with little or no relevant quotation or selection from the text. - U There may be little or no evidence of understanding of form, structure and language, with some appropriate points made in response to the question.
+- K Evidence of some general knowledge of the text which may be narrative based and may contain errors, rarely relevant to the question and with little or no relevant quotation or selection from the text - U There may be little or no evidence of understanding of form, structure and language, with some appropriate points made in response to the question.
 These will be limited and tend to be restricted to plot and characters the latter treated very much as 'real' people. - P There may be some signs of personal response, not developed into an argument and not fully supported from the text. - C Communication will be insecure.
 Expression may be weak with some breakdown in communication.
-Structure may be lacking: answers are likely to be partial, undeveloped, narrative commentary in approach; with the assertion of simple points rather than progressive lines of argument.
+Structure may be lacking: answers are likely to be partial, undeveloped, narrative commentary in approach; with the assertion of simple points rather than progressive lines of argument. - O Others' opinions may be referred to in passing.